-Since this is a rigorous program, students with weak basic skills or no previous college-level experience may require a longer period of time to complete the program.
 In order to progress through the program, a grade of 78 percent or better in all nursing courses, a grade of "C" or better in all science courses, and satisfactory clinical evaluations are required.
 Nursing policy states that two grades of D, F, W or AU in any required science courses or Nursing courses will make a student ineligible to continue in the Nursing program.
-All required science courses must have been completed within the past 5 years for students applying to the college as pre-nursing majors as of 9/1/17.
-Students who became pre-nursing majors before 9/1/2017 may follow previous nursing requirements and will have no time limit of required science courses.
-An exit exam to identify readiness for licensure is required in the final semester.
-All students enrolled in clinical nursing courses must have a yearly health maintenance survey by their health care practitioner and maintain current liability insurance and BLS-C CPR certification while in the program.
-In addition, a yearly criminal history background check must be completed.
+All required science courses must have been completed within the past 5 years.
+Nursing clinical courses must be taken in an unbroken sequence.
+If there is a break in sequence, the student must request re-admission into the program with re-entry on a space-available basis.